Accessibility Tools

 • Non-surgical treatments have failed to alleviate symptoms

-Preparation for Posterior Tibialis Tendon Repair
+Preparation for Posterior Tibial Tendon Repair

 • A thorough examination is performed by your doctor to check for any medical issues that need to be addressed prior to surgery.

-• Depending on your medical history, social history, and age, you may need to undergo tests such as bloodwork and imaging to screen for any abnormalities that could threaten the safety of the procedure.
+• Depending on your medical history and age, you may need to undergo bloodwork and imaging tests to screen for any abnormalities that could threaten the safety of the procedure.

 • You will be asked if you have allergies to medications, anesthesia, or latex.